CrashOverid3/CARpwnd/README.md

   - [x] dbc file conversion
   - [ ] matplotlib?
   - [ ] machine learning?
-- [ ] Make Public
+- [x] Make Public
-  - [ ] Finish Documentation
+  - [x] Finish Documentation
     - [x] Summary
     - [x] Installation
     - [x] Usage
-    - [ ] Modules
+    - [x] Modules
-      - [ ] Module Templates
+      - [x] Module Templates
-    - [ ] Spell and fact check
+    - [x] Spell and fact check
-    - [ ] Make pretty like other cool projects
-  - [ ] test on windows
+  - [x] test on windows
-  - [ ] create release
+  - [x] create release
 - [ ] Windows interface setup
-- [ ] Make GUI front end for raspberry pi screen and infotainment use
+- [ ] Make GUI front end for raspberry pi screen and infotainment uses

 # Summary
 CARpwnd is a colaborative project that is intended to be a framework for building automotive hacking tools.
 There is a particular focus on the CAN bus but in theory anything can be added to it due to its dynamic loading of modules.
 Modules can be added or removed at will allowing for very small package sizes to be installed on micro computers aslong as python is installed.
 A majority of the base modules utilize [Python-Can](https://github.com/hardbyte/python-can) and hence are OS agnostic.
 Windows and Linux specific modules are also included and will the user will be flaged if they are trying to run an incompatible module.
+Contributions are welcomed and anything that is of value and isnt already included will be added to the main project.
 # Installation
 Installation is easy and the only required dependencies currently are python-can and canutils.